Gov. Baker: Massachusetts needs immigration detainer policy

 The Democratic-controlled Legislature didn't take up the bill at the time.

-Baker said he hadn't seen the lawsuit, but traced the presence of immigration agents in courthouses to the 2017 ruling.
+Baker said he hadn't seen the lawsuit, but traced the presence of Immigrations and Customs Enforcement agents in courthouses to the 2017 ruling.

+Baker also said Monday he did not believe the prosecution of the state judge by Massachusetts U.S. Attorney Andrew Lelling was politically motivated.

+Newton District Court Judge Shelley M. Richmond Joseph was indicted Thursday on charges that she helped a man who was living in the U.S. illegally sneak out a back door of the courthouse to evade a waiting immigration enforcement agent.